Nitzan4mor/Andoird-Airport-Simulator/README.md

   - show only flights that have not landed yet
   - show only fligts that have landed using a time filter the app will still listen to changes in the database and will change the display accordingly to both the change that was made and the settings that was chosen
+  - work offline using backup data in SQLite when the airplane mode is on

  5. the app have a Receiver that is connected to the Device's airplane mode and will "freeze" the screen if the airplane mode is on